vicoslab/ccc-deployment/USER_INSTRUCTION.md

 New packages can only be installed using Conda and/or pip to local home folder.
 Due to shared home folder this enables software installed on one node to be immediately available on other nodes where containers are running.

 **Privilaged access and `sudo` are disabled.** Additional apt-get packages can be installed through container customization or through custom docker images.

+### Distributed running of jobs and GPU allocation with ccc-tools

+Since v1.09 all docker images have `ccc` binary tool installed that enables running of jobs on multiple nodes in distributed manner with support for PyTorch distributed convention.
+CCC tool provides following operations:

+ * `ccc run`: distributed running of jobs on a set of selected nodes and GPUs
+ * `ccc gpus`: finding available nodes and GPUs for a job

+For more information see [ccc-tools GitHub page](https://github.com/vicoslab/ccc-tools).

 ## Container customization